Wrap around extension

 spacious open plan room

-The Party wall act is another essential consideration when raising your dead space.
+The Party Wall Act is another essential consideration when raising your dead space.
 This act requires you to serve notice to your neighbours before going ahead with your wraparound extension project.

 This act is paramount in England and Wales.
 It is also essential if you want to construct the wraparound extension on terraced and semi-detached properties.

-How Much Does it Cost
+How Much Does It Cost

-This house extensions can be a great way to maximise space and add value to any property.
+House extensions can be a great way to maximise space and add value to any property.
 An average extension price can vary depending on many factors, such as the size of the house and the space needed.
 It is crucial to note that an extension is not similar to the required cost to build a house.

 The cost of a house extension is slightly lower outside London.
-You can construct a similar dimension of wrap outside London for a cost of around £60,000 to £120,000.
+You can construct a similar dimension of wrap around outside London for a cost of around £60,000 to £120,000.

 corner of a modern house extension